 According to the National Institute on Drug Abuse, individuals struggling with alcohol use disorders are 18 times more likely to report nonmedical use of prescription drugs than people who don’t consume alcohol.
 This polysubstance use is very common and isn’t without serious health complications.

 Alcohol acts as a depressant while Adderall works as a stimulant.
 When combined, these two substances compete with each other and cause serious health risks.
 Some individuals combine these two drugs so that the negative side effects of each are negated.
 Adderall wards off the sluggishness associated with alcohol, while alcohol eases the agitation that often comes with Adderall use.
 The stimulating properties of Adderall counteract levels of intoxication that come from ingesting alcohol, leading the individual to believe they can drink more.
 This can lead to dangerous alcohol toxicity and possible alcohol poisoning.

-In contrast, Adderall in the system can build up as alcohol is metabolized first.
+In contrast, Adderall in the system can build up as alcohol is metabolized first, with the user remaining unaware that this build-up is occurring.
 This stimulant build-up is responsible for severe cardiovascular and neurological stress.
-As stated by the American Addiction Centers, mixing Adderall and alcohol leads to significant stress on the cardiovascular system and can produce long-term issues such as cardiovascular disease, stroke, and seizures.
+Combining alcohol and Adderall places significant stress on the heart, leading to serious health issues such as cardiac arrest, stroke, or seizure.

 Asheville Recovery Center Can Help

 Alcohol and Adderall are dangerous when abused on their own, but especially when combined.
 It is extremely important to seek help immediately if you or a loved one is struggling with any substance addiction.
 At Asheville Recovery Center, treatment specialists have developed a unique, hybrid model of treatment which combines a traditional 12-step program with holistic rehabilitation.
 A multitude of services, programs, and therapies are offered, including the Partial Hospitalization Program, Residential-style treatment, outpatient rehabilitation, and more.